Last updated: August 19, 2021

 For this lesson, it is encouraged that you complete the standard discussing the Atlanta Campaign before starting this lesson.
 While your students can complete this lesson without the other, the first lesson provides a context for the battle.

-*Make two copies per student of the "Questions, Problems, or Concerns" worksheet.
+- Make two copies per student of the "Questions, Problems, or Concerns" worksheet.
+(See Materials section)

 Activity One: Primary Source Investigation

-2. Have all students read their documents with a partner using the vocabulary list and definitions if necessary.
+Have all pairs of students read about their individual using the vocabulary list and definitions if necessary.
 Tell students they should be prepared to explain who wrote the document and what it was about.

-3. Ask each pair of students to find another pair that read a diferent document.
-For example, One pair that read the McClatchey document should now be with a pair that read the Hardage document.
+Match pairs of students so a pair with Ms. McClatchey is matched with a pair with Ms. Hardage.
 Give students 5 minutes to tell their group mates what document they read, who wrote it, and what it was about.

-5. Hand out the "Ranking the Problems" worksheet to each group of four.
-Ask the students to identify 5 problems civilians living in Marietta would have faced during and after the battle of Kennesaw Mountain.
-Ask students to rank these problems with #1 being the most serious and #5 being the least serious.
-Ask students to also identify 5 actions civilians took in response to these hardships.
+Instruct the student groups to identify and discuss 5 problems civilians living in Marietta would have faced during and after the battle of Kennesaw Mountain.
+Then, identify and discuss 5 actions they took in response to these hardships.
+They should be prepared for a class discussion on this topic.

 Activity Two: Problems, Problems